British Airways CEO Won't Resign, Says Outsourcing Not To Blame For IT Failure

 Re:Spanish Inquisition (Score:2)

+If you use the "A is bad, hence B must be good" fallacy to make your point for A, you look about as stupid as someone who tries to use it as a point for B.

 So glad I never use BA - (the Sucky Airline).
-(Score:3)
+(Score:2, Interesting)

 They pissed me off more than a decade ago, and I swore never to use their services again.
 Since then I flew all across the world, for scientific conferences, cooperation, or just fun.
 This includes even many flights to the US.